Home » Why Do Hamsters Stand on Their Back Legs?

 Most hamsters stand on their back legs to scope out their surroundings.
 As hamsters have bad eyesight, they assess their environment using their sense of smell and hearing.

 Standing on the hind legs is also a sign of stress.
-Hamsters are prey animals, so they stand when threatened or defensive.
+Hamsters are prey animals, so they stand upright when they feel threatened or defensive.

 Owners must build trust with their hamsters before handling them.
-Also, keep an eye on your hamster’s front legs in case your hamster’s standing up because it has hurt itself.
+Also, monitor the hamster’s front legs in case the hamster is standing up because it has hurt itself.

-Injuries are common, especially when dangerous items are in the cage.
+Injuries are common, especially when potentially dangerous items are kept in the cage.
 For example, a mesh running wheel could trap its feet.

 What Does It Mean When Hamsters Stand on Their Hind Legs?